microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/aks.md

 # Deploy an AKS cluster

-We'll start with deploying an AKS cluster, on the AKS cluster we later deploy the containers with the sample recording bot.
-Before we can start to run commands in the Azure command line tool, we have to login, to do so, we run:
+Let us start with deploying an AKS cluster, on which we will later deploy the containers for the sample recording bot.
+Before we can start to run commands in the Azure command line tool, we need to log in:

 ```powershell
 az login --tenant 99999999-9999-9999-9999-999999999999